 But the pleading says you intentionally shot him out of malice because you didn’t like people with satanic tattoos.
 It also claims you jumped out from behind a bookcase (which you don’t even own) and sprung an attack on the poor man.
 It alleges you negligently discharged your weapon.

-It accuses you of defamation, stating you said a lot of awful things about Brutus to the sheriff that were not true, damaging his reputation.
-And even though Brutus pleaded guilty to home invasion and was sentenced to two years in prison, he now says he entered your home because he was lost and asking for directions from someone he thought might be a “nice person.”
+It accuses you of defamation, stating you said a lot of awful things about the intruder to the sheriff that were not true, damaging his reputation.
+And even though the intruder pleaded guilty to home invasion and was sentenced to two years in prison, he now says he entered your home because he was lost and asking for directions from someone he thought might be a “nice person.”

 Sound far-fetched?
 Every year cases just like this are brought by people who are engaged, for one reason or another, in criminal acts such as burglary, robbery, and assault and battery.
 In the commission of those acts, the perpetrators are injured by their intended victims.
 These criminals complain about the wretched treatment they received at the hands of their victims, and, rather than serve their jail sentences, they serve a summons and engage in recreational litigation in a misbegotten attempt to punish their victims and score some free money.
 The vast majority of these cases are dismissed in the first few months.
 But not all of them are.

 Take, for example, the case of Matthew Beasley.
 He worked at the Full Spectrum Smoke Shop in Albuquerque, New Mexico.
-In 2012, he shot and killed Ramon Sedillo when Sedillo and an accomplice broke into the shop.
+In 2012, two men broke into the shop.
+Beasley fatally shot one of the intruders.
 The police called the shooting justified.
-Sedillo’s widow, however, was having none of that.
+The intruder’s widow, however, was having none of that.
 She found an attorney to recast the events of the shooting.

 The attorney claimed that on Oct.
-19, 2012, Beasley watched Sedillo and a friend, Daryl Martinez, enter the smoke shop on video surveillance and believed they would attempt to rob the store.
+19, 2012, Beasley watched the two men enter the smoke shop on video surveillance and believed they would attempt to rob the store.
 He chose not to immediately call the police or to remove himself from the premises.

-Instead, he ambushed the men as they entered the shop.
-As Sedillo and Martinez entered the store, Beasley shot and killed Sedillo.
-He later alleged that Sedillo pulled a gun on him and that he had acted in self-defense.
-Beasley then shot at Martinez three times before turning his gun on Sedillo a second time, shooting him two more times after he was down and unresponsive.
-Beasley removed Sedillo’s weapon and placed it on a desk.
+Instead, he ambushed the men as they entered the shop, and shot and killed one of them.
+Beasley later alleged that the man he shot pulled a gun on him and that he had acted in self-defense.
+Beasley then shot at the other man three times before turning his gun on the wounded man a second time, shooting him two more times after he was down and unresponsive.
+Beasley removed the man’s weapon and placed it on a desk.
 Beasley then lit a cigarette and got on the phone.
-He gave incorrect and inconsistent statements to Albuquerque police officers, his friends, his relatives, various acquaintances and the media, defaming the character and misrepresenting the actions of Sedillo.
-He also made false, incorrect and inconsistent statements about his actions surrounding the circumstances of Sedillo’s death.2
+He gave incorrect and inconsistent statements to Albuquerque police officers, his friends, his relatives, various acquaintances and the media, defaming the character and misrepresenting the actions of the deceased man.
+Beasley also made false, incorrect and inconsistent statements about his actions surrounding the circumstances of his death.2

-That’s one way to see it if you’re attempting to portray Beasley and not Sedillo as the villain.
+That’s one way to see it if you’re attempting to portray Beasley and not the intruder as the villain.
 Notice how there’s no mention of attempted armed robbery?
-Sedillo was just “entering” the smoke shop.
+The intruder was just “entering” the smoke shop.
 Lawyers have some discretion in how they characterize an incident in pleadings.
 But, at a minimum, the facts presented have to be accurate, and they should not be self-refuting.
-Indeed, Sedillo’s widow verified the complaint, stating under oath that it was true to the best of her knowledge.
+Indeed, the intruder’s widow verified the complaint, stating under oath that it was true to the best of her knowledge.

-According to press accounts, in 2002, Sedillo and several of his friends attempted to snatch a purse from an 89-year-old woman.
-Being unwilling to part with her purse, the woman instead died from injuries suffered from Sedillo dragging her.
+According to press accounts, in 2002, the intruder and several of his friends attempted to snatch a purse from an 89-year-old woman.
+Being unwilling to part with her purse, the woman instead died from injuries suffered from the man dragging her.
 He had a history as a gang member and should have received a life sentence for the murder, but he ended up spending less than six years in state prison.

-Sedillo’s widow sued Beasley, the smoke shop, the owners of the smoke shop and the Albuquerque Police Department.3 Fortunately for the defendants in the case, the lawyer representing Sedillo’s widow was either very new or very gullible and had not done adequate research.
+His widow sued Beasley, the smoke shop, the owners of the smoke shop and the Albuquerque Police Department.3 Fortunately for the defendants in the case, the lawyer representing his widow was either very new or very gullible and had not done adequate research.

-Among the many claims that Sedillo’s widow brought were for defamation, specifically that Beasley defamed Sedillo by making untruthful statements about the robbery attempt and subsequent shooting (which was captured on video).
+Among the many claims that his widow brought were for defamation, specifically that Beasley defamed her husband by making untruthful statements about the robbery attempt and subsequent shooting (which was captured on video).
 As the defendants each pointed out, under New Mexico law, defamation claims do not survive death and, perhaps more importantly, cannot be brought by someone other than the person allegedly defamed.

 Further, the New Mexico crime victim’s immunity law immunized Beasley’s conduct.
 It says no one is liable in a civil action for damages if those damages are the consequence of the commission or attempted commission of a crime, and the use of force or deadly force is justified under state law.4 The suit terminated on favorable terms for all the defendants — but not until after significant legal bills were incurred by the smoke shop and the city.

 Sometimes, however, criminals sue their victims while they are still in the criminal justice system.
-An armed criminal named Samuel Cutrufelli busted down the door of 90-year-old Jay Leone’s home in Marin County, California.
+An armed criminal busted down the door of 90-year-old Jay Leone’s home in Marin County, California.
 He tied up the retired deputy sheriff and Second World War veteran and began rummaging through the house looking for property he could steal and sell.
-Leone freed his hands and convinced Cutrufelli to allow him to use the bathroom.
+Leone freed his hands and convinced the burglar to allow him to use the bathroom.
 Leone then grabbed a handgun he kept in the bathroom and confronted the burglar.
 A gunfight ensued.
-Cutrufelli shot Leone in the face, above the jaw, but not before the old man shot Cutrufelli three times in the abdomen.
-Despite being wounded, Cutrufelli eventually wrestled Leone’s gun away from him.
-Cutrufelli held the gun to Leone’s head and pulled the trigger, but it was empty.
-Cutrufelli then fled the scene.
+The burglar shot Leone in the face, above the jaw, but not before the old man shot him three times in the abdomen.
+Despite being wounded, the burglar eventually wrestled Leone’s gun away from him.
+He held the gun to Leone’s head and pulled the trigger, but it was empty.
+The burglar then fled the scene.

-While facing trial in 2012, Cutrufelli sued Leone, claiming the old man’s shooting was negligent and had caused him severe pain and suffering.5 He filed the suit in October.
-Cutrufelli was convicted shortly thereafter for his crimes and sentenced to 86 years to life.
+While facing trial in 2012, the burglar, who survived his wounds, sued Leone, claiming it was a negligent discharge and had caused him severe pain and suffering.5 He filed the suit in October.
+The burglar was convicted shortly thereafter for his crimes and sentenced to 86 years to life.
 Two months after filing his outrageous suit, the court dismissed it.
-(There’s not much upon which to spend your time or money when you’re facing a life sentence.)

-The circuit court dismissed Anderson’s lawsuit because Clements was justified in defending himself from the disgruntled customer.
-Anderson appealed, and the appeals court reversed the dismissal.
+The circuit court dismissed the lawsuit because Clements was justified in defending himself from the disgruntled customer.
+The wounded bystander appealed, and the appeals court reversed the dismissal.
 The court reasoned that when Clements — the employee in charge of the pool room — failed to warn the other occupants of impending danger, he violated the duty of the operator of a public place to use reasonable care for the protection of his patrons and was therefore negligent.
-Clements would have been immune from liability from the rowdy customer, but Anderson had a cause of action against him.6 This is why marksmanship and frequent training are so important.
+Clements would have been immune from liability from the rowdy customer, but the bystander had a cause of action against him.6 This is why marksmanship and frequent training are so important.

 Similarly, Ohio resident Gene A. Davidson broke one of the cardinal rules of self-defense … and it cost him dearly.
 After having his barn in rural Ohio burglarized and equipment stolen, he told police he would shoot the next person who tried to steal from him.
 When his neighbor called to report a truck with its engine running and lights out on the road near his barn, Davidson grabbed a .38 revolver and swung into action.
 He opened the kitchen window and from that vantage point told the men to stop.
 Instead, they ran.

 Davidson fired four shots, which he told police were “warning shots” over the two burglars’ heads.
-One of those shots, however, struck Gregory G. Goldfuss Jr. under the arm, traveled laterally through his chest and killed him almost instantly.
-While Davidson was not charged criminally (even though he had been warned by police not to use deadly force to protect property), Goldfuss’ father, acting as the administrator of his son’s estate, sued Davidson.
+One of those shots, however, struck one of the burglars under the arm, traveled laterally through his chest and killed him almost instantly.
+While Davidson was not charged criminally (even though he had been warned by police not to use deadly force to protect property), the burglar’s father, acting as the administrator of his son’s estate, sued Davidson.
 The plaintiff secured a judgment against Davidson.7

-The Goldfuss case must have been what prompted Bryan Thompson’s estate to sue an Ohio security guard named Bayard Betleyoun for wrongful death.
-Thompson and a partner planned to rob Betleyoun, a security guard for Summit Check Cashing LLC.
-But the best laid plans don’t usually involve air pistols, and the armed Betleyoun shot and killed Thompson when Thompson pointed the air pistol at him.
+The case must have been what prompted the family of a deceased robber to sue an Ohio security guard named Bayard Betleyoun for wrongful death.
+Two men planned to rob Betleyoun, a security guard for Summit Check Cashing LLC.
+But the best laid plans don’t usually involve air pistols, and the armed Betleyoun shot and killed one of the robbers when he pointed the air pistol at him.

-Unfortunately, the lawyers representing the Thompson estate did not read far enough into the Goldfuss case to recognize how the law applied to Thompson.
-Citing Goldfuss v.
-Davidson, the 9th District Court of Appeals said, “The Ohio Supreme Court has recognized that ‘a defendant may be relieved of liability for tortious conduct by proving that such conduct was in self-defense.’”
-In Thompson’s case, Betleyoun honestly and reasonably believed Thompson’s gun was real, and he reacted accordingly.
-He shot and killed Thompson, and the court held that self-defense extinguished the right of the estate to claim damages.9
+Unfortunately, the lawyers representing the robber’s estate did not read far enough into the Davidson case to recognize how the law applied to him.
+Citing the case, the 9th District Court of Appeals said, “The Ohio Supreme Court has recognized that ‘a defendant may be relieved of liability for tortious conduct by proving that such conduct was in self-defense.’”
+In the robber’s case, Betleyoun honestly and reasonably believed the robber’s gun was real, and he reacted accordingly.
+Betleyoun shot and killed him, and the court held that self-defense extinguished the right of the estate to claim damages.9